theobald-software/theobald-software.github.io/_includes/_content/en/requirements/sap-systems.md

 The installation of Custom Function Modules on SAP S/4HANA Cloud Extended Edition is not yet supported.
 Therefore the functionality of [Table](../sap-customizing/custom-function-module-for-table-extraction#rfc_read_table-restrictions) and [Report](../sap-customizing/install-report-custom-function-module) extractions is limited for SAP S/4HANA Cloud Extended Edition.

+### Not supported SAP systems
+Not supported are the SAP systems that don’t run on ABAP systems or don't provide RFC connectivity.
+For example, the following systems are not supported:
+- Business By Design
+- Business One
+- Business Objects
+- Sybase
+- Ariba
+- Success Factors
+- Concur

 ### HANA Database
 You can use Operational Data Provisioning (ODP) to connect the SAP HANA database of an SAP ABAP source system.